 The social package assists households that are poor or face other circumstances that limit their ability to pay for services.
 To receive the free services the households are required to register in terms of the Municipality's Indigent Policy.
 The target was to register more households that are indigent during the 2019/20 financial year.
-The indigent register shows that 784 people have registered as indigents as of May 2024.
+The indigent register shows that 1577 people have registered as indigents as of 22 July 2024.The indigent policy and the indigent register is attached as an annexure.

-In the 2024/2025 financial year, R4.1 million will be allocated towards the provision of free basic services.
+In the 2024/2025 financial year, R4.1 million was allocated towards the provision of free basic services.